run-house/runhouse/docs/tutorials/async.rst

 function takes a long time to execute), so that you can avoid blocking your local Python code.
-You can choose to run this function asynchronously, locally, and this allows you to get back a coroutine from Runhouse, that you can then use to check if Note that this means your local code will have to use async primitives, even though it is calling what you defined as a sync function.
+You can choose to run this function asynchronously, locally, and this allows you to get back a coroutine from Runhouse.
+Note that this means your local code will have to use async primitives, even though it is calling what you defined as a sync function.
 Let’s check out an example of this:

 .. code:: ipython3